TheJournal.ie: 2011

 TheJournal.ie won three Eircom Spider Awards—Best News Site, the Digital Editor Award, and the Grand Prix Award for Best Overall Site.
 It also won two Irish Web Awards—Best Online Publication and Grand Prix for Best Website.
 In addition, it won the award for Best Media/Publishing App at the Appy Awards.

 2020

 In 2020, TheJournal.ie won the Mary Raftery Prize for its podcast series on the Stardust fire.

 Authors and contributors

-Journalists and reporters with TheJournal.ie include Aoife Barry, Christine Bohan, Daragh Brophy, Orla Ryan, Emer Moreau, and Christina Finn.
+Journalists and reporters with The Journal include Aoife Barry, Christine Bohan, Daragh Brophy, Orla Ryan, Emer Moreau, Carl Kinsella and Christina Finn.
 Other occasional contributors include Rory Hearne and Emma DeSouza.
+Writers who previously worked for TheJournal.ie include Gavan Reilly and Emer McLysaght.